-In 2017, Alabama passed a new law, for the first-time in more than a century, created a definitive list of which convictions will take away a person’s right to vote.
+In 2017, Alabama passed a new law, for the first time in more than a century, that created a definitive list of which convictions will take away a person’s right to vote.
 The law could re-enfranchise tens of thousands who were denied the right to vote but do not have a disqualifying conviction.
 Yet the state of Alabama has refused to spend any resources informing these citizens that they can vote.
-Recent polling showed that nearly 72% of Alabamians with felony convictions still do not know that the law has changed, much less whether it has restored their voting rights.
+Recent polling showed that nearly 72% of Alabamians with felony convictions who are not registered to vote still do not know that the law has changed, much less whether it has restored their voting rights.

-The Alabama Voting Rights Project (AVRP) is a partnership with Southern Poverty Law Center employing three full-time Re-Enfranchisement Fellows across the state.
-We have individually assisted nearly 2,000 Alabamians with past convictions and trained more than 1,500 community leaders and activists on the rights restoration process.
-AVRP has created a streamlined process for requesting the Certificate of Eligibility to Register to Vote and opened the door to legal financial obligation remission for people who are barred from voting because of fees.
+In 2018, Campaign Legal Center and the Southern Poverty Law Center launched the Alabama Voting Rights Project (AVRP) employing three full-time Re-Enfranchisement Fellows across the state.
+We individually assisted over 2,600 Alabamians with past convictions and trained more than 2,900 community leaders and activists on the rights restoration process.

 CLC is continuing to assist Alabamians through the voting rights process and provide support to organizations engaged in rights restoration.
 We can help push back against systemic barriers that keep Alabamians front voting.

 If you are an Alabama resident who wants to understand your voting rights, click here to access our tool.